jkonowitch/typesafe-class-serializer/README.md

 This library provides a robust framework for serializing and deserializing JavaScript objects, leveraging `zod` for schema definitions and validations.
 It ensures strict type safety and runtime checks, making it especially useful when working with other type-safe libraries.

+## Why would I use this?

+This library is particularly useful in the following scenarios:

+- **Domain-Driven Design (DDD) Applications**: When building domain-driven applications, you often want to separate your core domain logic from the persistence mechanism (e.g., databases, APIs).
+This library allows you to define your domain models as serializable classes, abstracting away the persistence details and enabling you to work with plain JavaScript objects for storage or transmission.

+- **Any Application with Abstracted Persistence**: Even if you're not following a strict DDD approach, this library can be beneficial in any application where you want to decouple your core logic from the persistence layer.
+By defining your models as serializable classes, you can easily convert them to and from plain objects, facilitating integration with various storage or transmission mechanisms.

+- **Type-Safe Data Validation**: The library leverages `zod` for schema definitions and validations, ensuring strict type safety and runtime checks.
+This is particularly useful when working with other type-safe libraries or when dealing with complex data structures that require robust validation.

 ## Features

 - **Schema Definition with `zod`**: Allows for defining strict schemas for data validation and type inference.